Finite generators for countable group actions in the Borel and Baire category settings

-\begin{defn}[$\I$-equidecomposability] Let $A,B \subseteq X$, and $\I$ be a finite Borel partition of $X$. $A$ and $B$ are said to be equidecomposable with $\G$ pieces (denote by $A \sim^{\G} B$) if there are $\{g_n\}_{n \in \N} \subseteq G$ and partitions $\{A_n\}_{n \in \N}$ and $\{B_n\}_{n \in \N}$ of $A$ and $B$, respectively, such that for all $n \in \N$ \begin{itemize} \item $g_n A_n = B_n$, \item $A_n \in \G(A)$ and $B_n \in \G(B)$. \end{itemize} If moreover, \begin{itemize} \item $A_n$ and $B_n$ are $\E$-invariant relative to $A$ and $B$, respectively, \end{itemize} then we will say that $A$ and $B$ are $\I$-equidecomposable with $\G$ pieces and denote it by $A \sim_{\I}^{\G} B$.
-If $\G = \B$, we will not mention $\G$ and will just write $\sim$ and $\sim_{\I}$. \end{defn}
+\begin{defn}[$\I$-equidecomposability] Let $A,B \subseteq X$, and $\I$ be a finite Borel partition of $X$. $A$ and $B$ are said to be equidecomposable with $\Ga$ pieces (denote by $A \sim^{\Ga} B$) if there are $\{g_n\}_{n \in \N} \subseteq G$ and partitions $\{A_n\}_{n \in \N}$ and $\{B_n\}_{n \in \N}$ of $A$ and $B$, respectively, such that for all $n \in \N$ \begin{itemize} \item $g_n A_n = B_n$, \item $A_n \in \Ga(X) \rest{A}$ and $B_n \in \Ga(X) \rest{B}$. \end{itemize} If moreover, \begin{itemize} \item $A_n$ and $B_n$ are $\EI$-invariant relative to $A$ and $B$, respectively, \end{itemize} then we will say that $A$ and $B$ are $\I$-equidecomposable with $\Ga$ pieces and denote it by $A \sim_{\I}^{\Ga} B$.
+If $\Ga = \Bfrak$, we will not mention $\Ga$ and will just write $\sim$ and $\sim_{\I}$. \end{defn}

-Note that for any $\I$, $A$, $B$ as above, $A$ and $B$ are $\I$-equidecomposable if and only if $\f(A)$ and $\f(B)$ are equidecomposable (although the images of Borel sets under $\f$ are analytic, they are Borel relative to $\f(X)$ due to the Lusin Separation Theorem for analytic sets).
+Note that for any finite Borel partition $\I$ of $X$ and Borel sets $A, B \subseteq X$, $A$ and $B$ are $\I$-equidecomposable if and only if $\f(A)$ and $\f(B)$ are equidecomposable (although the images of Borel sets under $\f$ are analytic, they are Borel relative to $\f(X)$ due to the Luzin Separation Theorem for analytic sets, see \cite[14.7]{bible}).
 Also note that if $\I$ is a generator, then $\sim_{\I}$ coincides with $\sim$.

-\begin{obs} Below let $\I,\I_0,\I_1$ denote finite Borel partitions of $X$, and $A,B,C \in \G(X)$. \begin{enumerate}[(a)] \item (Quasi-transitivity) If $A \sim_{\I_0}^{\G} B \sim_{\I_1}^{\G} C$, then $A \sim_{\I}^{\G} C$ with $\I = \I_0 \vee \I_1$ (the least common refinement of $\I_0$ and $\I_1$).
+\begin{obs} Below let $\I,\I_0,\I_1$ denote finite Borel partitions of $X$, and $A,B,C \in \Ga(X)$. \begin{enumerate}[(a)] \item (Quasi-transitivity) If $A \sim_{\I_0}^{\Ga} B \sim_{\I_1}^{\Ga} C$, then $A \sim_{\I}^{\Ga} C$ with $\I = \I_0 \vee \I_1$ (the least common refinement of $\I_0$ and $\I_1$).

-\item ($\E$-disjoint countable additivity) Let $\{A_n\}_{n \in \N}, \{B_n\}_{n \in \N}$ be partitions of $A$ and $B$, respectively, into $\G$ sets such that $\forall n \neq m$, $[A_n]_{\E} \cap [A_m]_{\E} = [B_n]_{\E} \cap [B_m]_{\E} = \0$.
-If $\forall n\in \N$, $A_n \sim_{\I}^{\G} B_n$, then $A \sim_{I}^{\G} B$. \end{enumerate} \end{obs}
+\item ($\EI$-disjoint countable additivity) Let $\{A_n\}_{n \in \N}, \{B_n\}_{n \in \N}$ be partitions of $A$ and $B$, respectively, into $\Ga$ sets such that $\forall n \neq m$, $[A_n]_{\EI} \cap [A_m]_{\EI} = [B_n]_{\EI} \cap [B_m]_{\EI} = \0$.
+If $\forall n\in \N$, $A_n \sim_{\I}^{\Ga} B_n$, then $A \sim_{I}^{\Ga} B$. \end{enumerate} \end{obs}